peterjhw07/OptiMS/README.md

 ## Usage

-Tutorials videos on usage are a working progress.
+Tutorial videos on usage are a working progress.

 ### Main optimization and/or parameter alteration function